ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

   </tbody>
 </table>

-### Placing multiple ‘add another‘ components on a page

-The only time you can place more than 1 'add another' on a page is with the inline variant.
-You still need to be aware of how this will affect the length and complexity of the page.

-Placing multiple components on the page will increase page complexity and make it harder for users to complete the forms successfully.
-User may lose their position on the page, enter data in the wrong place or delete the wrong item.

-Do not place:

-- the 'stacked' layout on the page more than once
-- an 'add another' component inside another one, for example to create subsections (screenreaders may not announce it, and it may make the page harder to use for everyone)
-- the 'stacked' and 'inline' layout on the same page

-### Other parts of the page

-When users interact with this component, pages will get longer and more complex.
-Therefore it’s best to keep the rest of the page fairly simple.
-A leaner page will also make it easier for users to identify -- and recover from -- errors.

 ### Screens after the component

 The add another component creates another item on a page.
 The data remains on the page until the user submits it, for example with a ‘save and continue’ button.

 The component does not allow users to edit the items after submitting them.
 This can be done using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).

-[screenshot example]